 In a nutshell, Rovaniemi is a friendly, unpretentious, no-fuzz city with around 60 000 inhabitants.

-In fact, Rovaniemi has Europe’s northernmost university which adds a touch of youth, science, and non-touristy internationality to this town.
+Rovaniemi is also a big university and research hub which adds a touch of youth, science, and non-touristy internationality to this town.

-I love how Rovaniemi combines town life and arctic wilderness.
+Every time I visit my friends here I’m just in awe of how Rovaniemi combines town life and arctic wilderness.
 You can have the best of both worlds!

-In this post, I’ll introduce you to my favorites in town and Rovaniemi region.
+In this post, I’ll introduce you to my favorites in town and the Rovaniemi region.

 Psst… Follow me on Instagram and add more Finland to your life instantly!